 16 KIPP Students Receive $60,000 Each from the Dave Goldberg Scholarship Program

-New York, NY – May 3, 2021 – Today the Knowledge Is Power Program (KIPP) Foundation and the Sheryl Sandberg and Dave Goldberg Family Foundation (SGFF) announced the 2021 recipients of the Dave Goldberg Scholarship.
-These 16 high school seniors were selected from hundreds of applicants and will join the 60 students already in the program.
-This video shows the moment most students received the news they had been selected for the scholarship and a special welcome message from Sheryl Sandberg.
+New York, NY – May 1, 2023 – Today, the Knowledge Is Power Program (KIPP) Foundation and the Sandberg Goldberg Bernthal Family Foundation (SGB) announced the 2023 recipients of the Dave Goldberg Scholarship.
+Sixteen high school seniors were selected from hundreds of applicants and will join the 93 students already in the program.
+This video captures the moment students were notified.

-- Critical financial support totaling approximately $15,000 a year per student to cover a range of non-tuition needs not traditionally met by college-based financial aid
+- Critical financial support totaling approximately $15,000 per year per student to cover a range of non-tuition needs not traditionally met by college-based financial aid

-The Goldberg Scholarship Program was established by SGFF in October 2017 to support graduating high school seniors from KIPP schools across the country who have demonstrated remarkable leadership and achievement.
+The Goldberg Scholarship Program was established by SGB in October 2017 to support graduating high school seniors from KIPP schools across the country who have demonstrated remarkable leadership and achievement.
 The scholarship honors the legacy of Dave Goldberg by supporting a new generation of trailblazers who have demonstrated Dave’s qualities of leadership, resilience, achievement, character, and entrepreneurial spirit.
-In 2022, the program will graduate the first cohort of Goldberg Scholars, who began their undergraduate studies in 2018.

-The Sheryl Sandberg & Dave Goldberg Family Foundation works to build a more equal and resilient world.
-SGFF brings people together to support each other through three key initiatives: LeanIn.Org, OptionB.Org, and the Dave Goldberg Scholarship Program.
+The Sandberg Goldberg Bernthal Family Foundation works to build a more equal and resilient world.
+SGB brings people together to support each other through three key initiatives: LeanIn.Org, OptionB.Org, and the Dave Goldberg Scholarship Program.